Two modern beige chairs in an empty, minimalistic room, reflecting relationship dynamics and emotional distance.

 The work

-This work focuses on understanding how these patterns operate in real time, not only in your relationships outside the room, but within the therapeutic relationship itself.
+This work focuses on understanding how these patterns operate not only in your relationships outside therapy, but also within the therapeutic relationship itself.

 You can read more about how this work operates in How I Work, or about therapy for high-performing professionals more broadly here.